JensPiegsa/docker-cheat-sheet/index.md

 {: .note}
-This prompts for confirmation and will remove:
-* all stopped containers
-* all volumes not used by at least one container
-* all networks not used by at least one container
-* all dangling images
+This prompts for confirmation and will remove: all stopped containers, all volumes not used by at least one container, all networks not used by at least one container and all dangling images

 ### 2.1.1.
 Building Images